 Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873.
 Patients From rest of the world and India call +91-6283487321

 Pathophysiology

-1. This condition begins when the normal protective skin barrier is disturbed.
+1.This condition begins when the normal protective skin barrier is disturbed.
 Following this, the allergens find a chance to reach the deeper layers of skin.
-It activates huge number of immune cells and a chain of immune reaction by these activated cells results in skin inflammation.
-Firstly, epidermal inflammatory dendritic and innate lymphoid cells are activated that invites Th2CD4+ helper T cells to the skin that causes skin inflammation causing lesions of Atopic Dermatitis.
-These Th2 helper T cells further cause release of more inflammatory markers like cytokines (IL-4, IL-13 etc.) which further activates plasma and B lymphocyte cells to release antigen specific IgE adding to the inflammation.
+It activates a large number of immune cells and a chain of immune reaction by these activated cells results in skin inflammation.
+Firstly, epidermal inflammatory dendritic and innate lymphoid cells are activated that invite Th2CD4+ helper T cells to the skin which results in skin inflammation causing lesions of atopic dermatitis.
+These Th2 helper T cells further lead to release of more inflammatory markers like cytokines (IL-4, IL-13 etc.) which further activates plasma and B lymphocyte cells to release antigen specific IgE adding to the inflammation.

+Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873.
+Patients From rest of the world and India call +91-6283487321